Chauvin expected to admit to violating Floyd's civil rights

 Chauvin, who is white, is charged with two counts of depriving Floyd of his rights for pinning his knee against Floyd’s neck as the Black man said he couldn’t breathe and for failing to provide medical care to Floyd during a May 25, 2020, arrest that resulted in Floyd’s death.
 Chauvin has already been convicted of state murder and manslaughter charges and is serving a sentence of 22 1/2 years.

+In Minnesota, defendants with good behavior serve two-thirds of their sentence in prison, and the remaining one-third on supervised release, also known as parole.
+Under that formula, he’s expected to serve 15 years in prison on the state charges, and 7 1/2 years on parole.

+Under sentencing guidelines, Chauvin could get a federal penalty ranging from 27 years to more than 33 years in prison, with credit for taking responsibility, said Mark Osler, a professor at the University of St. Thomas School of Law.
+But the guidelines are not mandatory, and Osler estimated Chauvin would be sentenced toward the lower end of the range.

 He faces two more counts in a separate case involving the restraint of a Black teenager in 2017.
-It was not immediately clear if there would be any change of plea in that case as it was not part of the scheduling notice sent out by the court.
+Prosecutors filed a document Wednesday combining the 2017 case with the Floyd case, suggesting Chauvin was ready to plead guilty in that case as well.

 Floyd’s arrest and death, which a bystander captured on cellphone video, sparked mass protests nationwide that called for an end to racial inequality and police mistreatment of Black people.